Brickworks/Nucleus/docs/pdr_avsw.md

 ![Software System Interface Overview](img/pdr/avsw/sw_sys_interface.png)

 Above is the system level interface diagram for the HAB's Flight Software board level components.
-The PDR will detail software executing on the Ballon Board, Power Supply Card, Avionics Sensor Card, and Main Flight Computer (MFC).
+The PDR will detail software executing on the Balloon Board, Power Supply Card, Avionics Sensor Card, and Main Flight Computer (MFC).
 The Communications card does not require custom new software, and the Ground Computer System

 ## Main Flight Computer Software Design
 ### Overview